WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ## Introduction

-When learning **computer science**, you will at some point come across the term **lambda calculus**.[^LC] I remember my first time hearing about it and being utterly confused by what it is and why it works.
+When learning **computer science**, you will at some point come across the term **lambda calculus**.[^LC] I remember hearing about it and being utterly confused by what it is and why it works.
-So today I'm going to describe exactly what lambda calculus is and its importance in CS.
+So today, I will describe exactly what lambda calculus is and how important it is in CS.
 Without further ado, let's get into the nitty-gritty of lambda calculus.

 ## Background

-Lambda calculus was introduced by the mathematician **Alonzo Church** in the 1930s as part of his research into the foundations of mathematics.[^AC]
+The mathematician **Alonzo Church** introduced Lambda calculus in the 1930s as part of his research into the foundations of mathematics.[^AC]
 He created a universal model and formal system in mathematical logic for expressing **computation**.
-Later Alonzo proved that it simulate any **Turing machine**, invented by his doctoral student **Alan Turing**.[^TM][^AT] Alonzo is known to be one of the pioneers of theoretical computer science due to his work having such a significant impact on the field in general.
+Later Alonzo proved that it simulate any **Turing machine**, invented by his doctoral student **Alan Turing**.[^TM][^AT] Alonzo is known as one of the pioneers of theoretical computer science, and his work significantly impacted the field in general.

-Lots of different historical functional programming languages like **Lisp**, **Scheme**, and **Haskell** are heavily influenced by lambda calculus.
+Lambda calculus heavily influenced many historical functional programming languages, including **Lisp**, **Scheme**, and **Haskell**.
-This is recognized by the purely expressive nature allowing for complex logical building blocks to be created and reasoned about.
+Because they are purely expressive, they allow for reasoning and creating complex logical building blocks.
-Lambda calculus is therefore used in the design and analysis of programming languages, type theory, and formal verification.
+Lambda calculus comes in handy in designing and analyzing programming languages, type theory, and formal verification.

 ## Notation